coleifer/peewee/docs/peewee/playhouse.rst

         >>> model_to_dict(t2, recurse=False)
         {'id': 1, 'message': 'tweet-2', 'user': 1}

+    The implementation of ``model_to_dict`` is fairly complex, owing to the various usages it attempts to support.
+If you have a special usage, I strongly advise that you do **not** attempt to shoe-horn some crazy combination of parameters into this function.
+Just write a simple function that accomplishes exactly what you're attempting to do.

 .. py:function:: dict_to_model(model_class, data[, ignore_unknown=False])

     :param Model model_class: The model class to construct.